 Can My Cat Be A Vegetarian?

+This might seem like a silly question to some, but the idea behind the question is worth exploring.
 You may have seen people claim that when they feed their cats a vegetarian diet, all sorts of wonderful health benefits follow.
-After all, if cutting out meat makes humans healthier, why not cats?
+After all, if cutting out meat can make humans healthier, why not cats?
 Now there are some plants are good for cats, like broccoli, carrots, and pumpkins.
 And I’m not going to tell you to never feed your cat a vegetable, but I will tell you that feeding only plant-based foods will cause far more harm than good.

 Cats are obligate carnivores, which means their bodies are biologically designed to thrive on a diet that's primarily made up of animal-based protein.
 Unlike humans, who are omnivores and can survive on a diet that includes both plant and animal-based foods, cats require specific nutrients that are only found in animal-based sources.
-According to the Blue Cross in the UK, “...cats require a much higher level of protein than dogs and humans, and their ability to digest and use carbohydrates is much lower.”
-So different species have different nutritional needs, and the bones, organs, and blood in meat contain these micro-nutrients that cats need to live.
+According to The Blue Cross, “...cats require a much higher level of protein than dogs and humans, and their ability to digest and use carbohydrates is much lower.”
+Different species have different nutritional needs, and the bones, organs, and blood in meat contain these micro-nutrients that cats need to live.

 “What kind of nutrients?”